 If you’ve spent any time saltwater fishing, you’re well aware of the wear and tear it puts on your gear.
 Saltwater can ruin expensive fishing gear within one season if you don’t properly clean everything.
-Thankfully, there are saltwater-specific fly reels that are going to be able to withstand the power of the fish you’re catching and not corrode after one season.
+Thankfully, there are saltwater-specific fly reels that will withstand the power of the fish you’re catching and not corrode after one season.
 Take a look at the following 11 reels and make the best decision for you.

 Best Saltwater Fly Reel: Quick Picks